fastly/fastly-magento2/Documentation/INSTALLATION.md

 Before installing the Fastly_Cdn module you should setup a test environment as you will need to put Fastly in front which will certainly take a while for configuring and testing.
-If you directly rollout this solution to your production server you might experience issues that could affect your normal eBusiness.
+If you directly roll out this solution to your production server you might experience issues that could affect your normal business.

 Ensure that your Magento2 store is running without any problems in your environment as debugging Magento2 issues with Fastly in front